History of the JSN

 Jesuit education in North America has evolved steadily in the past 100 years.
 The following chapters chronicle the growth of the network and the organizations that have overseen it in that time.

 The Jesuit Educational Association (JEA) was established in 1936 as the umbrella organization for both Jesuit secondary and postsecondary education in the United States and lasted until 1970.
 The secondary schools were governed through Jesuit communities and most faculty were Jesuits.
 Leadership meetings were usually Province-based, though some elements of a common curriculum were monitored nationally.
-By 1970 there were forty-seven Jesuit secondary schools, the first being Georgetown Preparatory established in 1789.
-Twenty-six schools opened in the 1800s and twenty between 1900 and 1970.
+By 1970, there were 47 Jesuit secondary schools, the first being Georgetown Preparatory established in 1789.
+In the 1800s, 26 schools opened with another 20 opening between 1900 and 1970.

 In 1964, a serious study was undertaken to determine just how effective Jesuit high schools had been in the Christian formation of its students.
 The findings of the research, known as “The Fichter Study,” gave impetus to the establishment of the Jesuit Secondary Education Association (JSEA) as an entity in its own right (separate from a similar organization for Jesuit colleges and universities) that would provide services for Jesuit high schools in order to further the specifically Jesuit character of their educational efforts.
 The Preamble to the Constitutions of JSEA, drawn up in response to the context in which Jesuit educators found themselves, set forth a challenging vision and sent out a powerful call to action which ultimately would inspire those working in the secondary education apostolate to a dynamic sense of mission and purpose, deeply rooted in Ignatian spirituality and Jesuit tradition.

 1970s - The Jesuit Secondary Education Association (JSEA)